AdobeDocs/experience-manager-65.pt-BR/help/sites-authoring/workflows-participating.md

   >
   >As ações são exibidas quando o usuário atual está diretamente envolvido na etapa atual do fluxo de trabalho.

-* Quando **Linha do tempo** estiver aberta para o recurso, a etapa do fluxo de trabalho será mostrada.
+* Quando a **Linha do tempo** é aberta para o recurso, a etapa do fluxo de trabalho é exibida.
 Ao clicar/tocar no banner do alerta, as ações disponíveis também serão exibidas:

   ![screen-shot_2019-03-05at120453](assets/screen-shot_2019-03-05at120453.png)